yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 end)
 ```

-It runs in a sync context, so you can access app data via `cx` for the content of interest.
+It runs in a sync context, so you can access all states via `cx` for the data of interest.

 | In/Out     | Type                  | Note                                                                  |
 | ---------- | --------------------- | --------------------------------------------------------------------- |